 Just be careful, and follow the same procedure.
 Don’t try to hurry.
 Go slow, and you will not go wrong.

 Removing all the unnecessary fat from the brisket saves your 4 to 6 hours of cooking time, which is pretty great.
 Yes, the cooking time will also depend on what temperature you will cook at.
 But now you don’t have any constraints and can cook your brisket on its actual time.
-You can easily season or rub your meat to make it ready for cooking.
+Make sure to brine the brisket first.
+I normally dry brine mine.
+From here, you can easily season or rub your meat to make it ready for cooking.

 Step#9: Throw Excess Fat